Yoga Therapy is…

 IAYT - International Association of Yoga Therapists

 From the yoga therapy perspective, the wellness journey is supported in accordance with the teachings of the ancient yogic texts, aiming at the purification of body, mind, and emotions.
+The principles of Yoga Therapy are rooted in its sister science, Ayurveda, and grounded in classical yoga philosophy.
+In addition, all practices used are evidence-based and backed by contemporary science and research, such as neuroscience, psychoneuroimmunology, and all fields backing up modern mind-body medicine.

 Attention and embodied awareness have the potential to change what is present, and to bring into awareness emotional material for release before it has a chance to become somatized.

 Release is a gentle, paced process happening in absolute respect of personal boundaries, and it is never pushed or forced to happen before the client is ready.
+Sudden release is possible, but not always desirable.

 In the process, the sustained act of listening to “what is” begins to shed light on the repeated patterns (samskaras) that have been in the way of our well-being.